 (Brief) History of Balance Loop: Balance Loop was created by Prasanna Seshadri and debuted in 2015 on Grandmaster Puzzles.
 The style arose from trying to bring length clues (such as in Cave or Four Winds) to loop puzzles.
 Besides the numeric clues, a critical addition to the rules was the concept of “balance” with colored circles indicating equal versus unequal splits of the segments extending from a given cell.
 The graphical style was inspired by Masyu, which also uses white and black circles to denote cells with somewhat opposite rules.

-History of this example: This anti-symmetric Balance Loop was written by Prasanna Seshadri for the 2015 Indian Puzzle Championship.
+History of this example: This Balance Loop was written by Prasanna Seshadri for the 2015 Indian Puzzle Championship.

 Sources for Balance Loop puzzles: Follow this link for classic Balance Loop puzzles on this website and this link for variations on Balance Loop puzzles.
 If you are new to this puzzle type, here are our easiest Balance Loop puzzles to get started on.
 More Balance Loops can be found in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli.